Early fault-tolerant simulations of the Hubbard model: Realising plaquette Trotterization

 Our proof of the above claim combines two previously established facts.
 It has been observed that for quantum circuits, the Toffoli and ancilla cost of computing (and then uncomputing) some Boolean function is captured by the classical notion of multiplicative complexity~\cite{meuli2019role}.
 Furthermore, it has been shown~\cite{boyar2005exact} that multiplicative complexity of Hamming weight computations is precisely captured by Eq.~\eqref{HammingWeight}.
 Note that in Ref.~\cite{boyar2005exact} they use the notation $ H^{\mathbb{N}}(m)$ where we use $w(m)$.

-Our Trotter step contains layers of $L^2$ or $L^2/2$ identical rotations.
+The PLAQ Trotter step contains layers of $L^2$ or $L^2/2$ identical rotations.
 If $m$ is a factor of $L^2/2$, we can break up the task in batches that each use Hamming weight phasing to transform the cost model as follows:

 where $\alpha = m - w(m)$ and we assume access to $\alpha$ logical ancilla.